EHTJulia/StationaryRandomFields.jl/README.md

 ## Installation
-The package is being registered to the Julia standard repository as of June 30, 2023.
-Once registered, it will be installable by
+The package is available on the Julia standard repository.
+It can be installed by
 ```julia
 using Pkg
 Pkg.add("StationaryRandomFields")